Building a Secure Public Sector Cloud with the Center for Internet Security

 The Center for Internet Security, known as CIS, is a US-based nonprofit organization dedicated to making cybersecurity best practice common practice.
 CIS members include large corporations, government agencies, major universities, and national and international professional organizations.
 It’s been around since 2000, when it was founded by a group of organizations focused on IT security and governance, including the ISACA, the American Institute of Certified Public Accountants (the creator of the System and Organization Controls (SOC) cybersecurity framework), and the Institute of Internal Auditors.

 The CIS mission is to identify, develop, validate, promote, and sustain best practice solutions for cyber defense, as well as to build and lead communities to enable an environment of trust in cyberspace.
-To that end, CIS provides free resources for security best practices as well as memberships, consulting, and other services to help both private and public sector organizations improve cybersecurity.
+To that end, CIS provides free resources for security best practices as well as memberships, consulting, and other services to help both private and public sector organizations improve cybersecurity in the cloud and throughout their overall IT infrastructure.

 Perhaps the foundation of CIS’s role in preventing cyberattacks is the CIS Controls, a best practice checklist and cyber defense framework that guides organizations on how to secure their digital infrastructures.